tarantool/doc/doc/1.7/reference/reference_lua/fio.rst

     result from the 'ls' command.

     :param string path-name: path of directory.
-    :return: a list if success, an error message "...
-No such file or directory" if failure.
+    :return: (If no error) a list of files.
+(If error) two return values: null, error message.
     :rtype:  table

     **Example:**